mrolak203/RandomWiki/README.md

 # RandomWiki
-Opens a random wikipedia article in a specified language or category using https://en.wikipedia.org/wiki/Special:Random and https://randomincategory.toolforge.org.
+Opens a random wikipedia article from the command line.
+Running with no arguments will open a random EN article.
+Language can be changed by adding a language code for arg1.
+To specify a category, add a one word descriptor to the arg list.
+This project uses https://en.wikipedia.org/wiki/Special:Random and https://randomincategory.toolforge.org.

 ## Usage